Lufia5scripts/sheffield-sharks-social-media-strategy/README.md

-# Portfolio
+# Data Analytics Portfolio
-A collection of my data analytics projects.
-This portfolio shows my work with real datasets, data cleaning, analysis, visualisation and clear insight reporting.
+This repository brings together a collection of data analytics projects exploring a range of topics, datasets, and analytical techniques.
+Each project is built independently from sourcing and cleaning real‑world data to applying statistical methods, visualisation, and interpretation to uncover meaningful insights.
+The aim of this portfolio is to demonstrate a consistent, rigorous approach to analysis across different domains, showing how I investigate questions, structure data, and communicate findings clearly.
+As the portfolio grows, it will continue to reflect my development as an analyst through diverse, well‑documented, and insight‑driven work.